 If you’re going to do it right, you’re going to be here for more than one day, and Lexington doesn’t disappoint in accommodations either.
 With 14+ B&Bs and 16+ hotels in the area, some of which are right on Main Street itself, you just can’t go wrong.
 All Lodging in the area and Lodging in Downtown Lexington

 After all of that shopping, what’s better than a great meal?
 Lexington’s food scene isn’t the expected for a small town.
 With over 42 places to eat in the area, you’ll have plenty of choices in price range and cuisine.
 Check out this link of endless options: Foodie Heaven

 Who wants to be cramped indoors for another NYE – Lexington does it right with it’s own ball drop over Main Street.
 It’s a pretty big deal.

 Local fine art and crafts make the best gifts.

 8. Crafts and Cocktails

 Between the growler grab days, trivia nights, live music and even a barcade, Lexington is a great place to try something new.
 Places like Taps beneath the Georges Inn with their creative cocktails, cozy furniture and fireplace are a must.
 Restaurants & Cafes

 9. The Performing Arts

 If the performing arts are part of your wheelhouse, you’ll have plenty to pick from!
-Lexington provides quite a lineup of holiday shows like holiday pops concert at W&L, Scrooge the musical at nearby Southern Virginia University in Buena Vista.
-Holiday Happenings.
+Lexington provides quite a lineup of holiday shows like holiday pops concert at W&L, and performances at nearby Southern Virginia University in Buena Vista.